clayrisser/charts/stable/integration-operator/app-readme.md

 # integration-operator

-> kubernetes operator to integrate deployments
+> bind a resource to a resource